seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 No countermand; no such example have we:
 Besides, upon the very siege of justice
 Lord Angelo hath to the public ear
-Profess’d the contrary.
+Profess'd the contrary.

 *Enter a Messenger*

-This is his lordship’s man.
+This is his lordship's man.

 **DUKE VINCENTIO**
-And here comes Claudio’s pardon.
+And here comes Claudio's pardon.

 **Messenger**
 *\[Giving a paper]*